Code-Institute-Submissions/TjoAlex-constructionconsultant/README.md

 ### Results

 * while testing on the smallest screen on Devtools I saw that the navbar icon couldn't open.
 This remained the same with the live version that I sent to my friends and family.
 (Find my solution of the bug under the bugs section)
+* Some sections was showing a bit too much to the left side of the pages when using Devtools testing smaller screens.
+Fixed by making the text more compressed and give it more padding.
+* Lighthouse showed me a bit less good performance, cause of some of my images that is too big meaning taking up too much memory space I would say.
+(Read more under Unfixed bugs how that can be solved)
 * After running my HTML code trough the W3C validator my header images went too small.
+(Find my solution of the bug under the bugs section)
+* W3C html validator gave me warnings on my comments and I made sure to fix them so they didn't look like <!-----some text---> and instead looked like this <!--some text-->
+* W3C html validator gave me wrong when I forgot to type an alt attribute for the images, fixed by adding alt attributes to all images.
+* Jigsaw gave no errors or warnings.

 ### Bugs